 Our own views on web design, which are fairly controversial, are outlined in this article.

 Small business: The E-Myth Revisited by Michael Gerber

 Inc magazine called Michael Gerber “the world’s #1 small business guru.”
 The big idea is that the business owner should go from being what Gerber calls a “technician” (that is, a do-er) to being an entrepreneur.

 Entrepreneurship: Innovation and Entrepreneurship by Peter Drucker

 This book can be hard work (especially the first chapter), but it’s a great guide to many aspects of entrepreneurship, particularly the “Entrepreneurial Strategies” and the “Seven Sources for Innovative Opportunity.”

-Perry takes a direct response marketer’s approach to AdWords.
+Perry takes a direct response marketer’s approach to Google Ads.
 This book is packed with “I’d-never-have-thought-of-that” tricks and techniques.

 Making Websites Win by Dr Karl Blanks and Ben Jesson

 This book (by us) tells you exactly how to apply the customer-centric methodology that has doubled the sales of many leading websites.
 It tells you what successful web businesses do differently (and others get wrong)—and how to easily identify your website’s biggest opportunities.
 It’s a treasure trove of proven solutions for growing businesses.

 We read a lot of marketing books.
 Unfortunately, not many of them contain advice that wins A/B tests.
 If you have discovered any marketing books that have measurably increased your sales, we’d love to hear what they are.